cslev/doh_docker/README.md

 ## Look for batches
 By looking into the log files, one can see when the processing has been started and what was the last website in that batch.
 If it is not 200,400, ..., 5000 (in case of websites between 1-5000 and batch size of 200, i.e., in the default setting), then there was an error.

-To quickly check this out, let's count the successful batches that ends with `00`.
+To quickly check this out during processing, let's count the successful batches that ends with `00`.
 ```
 sudo docker exec <YOUR_CONTAINER_NAME> cat /doh_project/progress.log |grep batch -B 10 |grep ^[0-9]|awk '{print $1}'|grep 00$|wc -l
 ```
 If the result is *25*, you are good!
 There is another problem!

+Note, once the measurement is done, container is stopped.
+If restarted afterwards, the `progess.log` SYMLINK will point to the new, almost empty file.
+In this case, use the explicit path to the log file, or copy-paste the archive from the container to your host, decompress it, and issue the above command on the `doh_log.log` file.

 ## TimeoutException
 To quickly check this out, let's count the unsuccessful connection attempts: